openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

    * network.incoming.packets.rate
    * network.outgoing.packets.rate

-   As a result, in MOS 8.0, there is no need to run the ceilometer-agent-notification in coordination mode unless you need to maintain the transformation of custom samples that are not listed above.
+   As a result, starting from MOS 8.0, there is no need to run the ceilometer-agent-notification in coordination mode unless you need to maintain the transformation of custom samples that are not listed above.
 In this case, it is possible to enable coordination for the ceilometer-agent-notification service manually event though, it is not recommended